scoopitypoopitypoop/scoopitypoopitypoop/README.md

 - 👀 I’m interested in ... becoming the best software developer for bioinformatics, and your go-to data analysis man!
 XD
 - 🌱 I’m currently learning ...
 Systems Biology and Bioinformatics...
 R and python are my go-to programming languages.
 - 💞️ I’m looking to collaborate on ... good and interesting projects. :D
 - 📫 How to reach me ...
-YOU, can for example, reach me at: 16locals.stayers@icloud.com.
-Send me an email and say "#//Hi!" 👍.
+YOU can, for example, reach me @: 16locals.stayers@icloud.com.
+Send me an email and say "#//Hi!".

 <!---
 scoopitypoopitypoop/scoopitypoopitypoop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.